.277 Wolverine: Comparisons

 Civilian enthusiasts of the 300 BLK have stated that the quiet nature of the cartridge (when suppressed), coupled with the mild recoil of the modest powder charge have made this a pleasant cartridge to shoot for sport, and also home defense.
 The ability to use abundant and affordable 5.56 x 45 cases to form 300 BLK cases for re-loading is also frequently mentioned as highly beneficial.

 With the success of the 300 BLK, hand-loaders wondered which other bullet options could be adapted to fill the opportunities between the two existing extremes, using an AR-15 pattern rifle.
 The AR-15 standard cartridge is a .223 caliber, frequently using bullets in the 55 to 77 gr weight range.
 The 300 BLK can be found in factory-loaded ammunition from 100 to 220 gr.
 Although, the solid .308 bullets that are lighter than 150 gr do not have optimum ballistic coefficients (hollow-point bullets can have an optimum profile at a slightly lower weight than 150 gr).

 Any cartridge candidates for the AR-15 family of rifles must be limited to a cartridge over all length (COAL) of 2.260 inches, in order to fit in the magazines.

 The .25-45 Sharps cartridge is an AR-15 wildcat that is growing in popularity.
-It uses .257 caliber bullets (6.5 mm), and popular bullet weights are between 75 to 117 gr.
+It uses .257 caliber bullets (6.5 mm), and popular bullet weights are between 75 and 117 gr.
 This cartridge also uses the abundant 5.56 case as its parent, for affordable re-loading.
 There is no benefit to loading this cartridge to subsonic velocities, so all loadings are directed at improving impact when using light-weight high-velocity bullets.
 The 5.56 case neck is re-sized to 6.5 mm/.257, but the shoulder is not reformed, like the 277 WLV and the 300 BLK.
 As a result, the .25-45 has the same powder capacity as the 5.56 x 45.

 Ranchers have reported good results with the .25-45 when hunting livestock predators, such as coyotes.
 However, when using only high-velocity bullets with a good ballistic coefficient shape (for longer range and higher delivered energy at any given distance), there was still a performance gap between the .25-45 Sharps and the 300 Blackout bullet options.

 A popular 7 mm hunting caliber bullet is actually .283 in diameter (7.2 mm), but wildcat cartridges using this caliber bullet in a 5.56 x 45 case have so far not been successful.
 There is an existing and well-developed use of hunting-rifle bullets in the .277 caliber (6.8 mm), introduced by Winchester as the 270 in 1925.
 This provides many excellent bullet-weight options that fit well between the .257 caliber, and the .308 caliber.